oneapi-src/level-zero-spec/include/core/INTRO.md

 - Allow for application programs to be debugged using breakpoints and register access.

 See the "Tools" programming guide for more details.

+# <a name="smi">System Resource Management</a>
+All global management of accelerator resources are separated from "Core" into the "Sysman" API.

+The "Sysman" API provides in-band access to the following features for each accelerator device:
+- Query inventory information
+- Query information about host processes using the device
+- Change the accelerator workload scheduling policies
+- Query and control frequency/voltage/power
+- Query temperature sensors
+- Query load on various accelerator engines (overall, media, compute, copy)
+- Query device memory bandwidth and health
+- Query PCI bandwidth and health
+- Query high-speed Fabric bandwidth and health
+- Control the standby policy of the device
+- Query ECC/RAS status of various components on the device
+- Query power supply status
+- Control LEDs
+- Control fans
+- Perform overclocking/under-voltage changes where appropriate
+- Listen for events (temperature excursion, frequency throttling, RAS errors)
+- Flash firmware
+- Run diagnostics
+- Reset the device

+By default, only administrator users have permissions to perform control operations on resources.
+Most queries are available to any user with the exception of those that could be used for side-channel attacks.
+The systems administrator can tighten/relax the default permissions.

+See the "Sysman" programming guide for more details.